-By setting up the maker checker tasks, you can ensure the accuracy and completeness of your organization's financial transaction data.
-This involves a "maker" user who initiates a transaction or financial request, such as a transfer of funds or a loan application, by entering the relevant information into the core banking system.
-Subsequently, the information is reviewed by a "checker" user who verifies the accuracy of the data entered by the maker and decides whether to approve or reject the transaction.
+This feature involves two individuals for each transaction: the "maker", who initiates the action and financial request, such as a transfer of funds or a loan application, by entering the relevant information.
+This information is reviewed by the "checker" who verifies the accuracy of the data entered by the maker and decides whether to approve or reject the transaction.

 By default the checker functionality on the console is disabled, you can enable the maker checker for a specific task by selecting the task.
 To do this follow the steps below:

 - Navigate to Utilities > Checker Tasks on the console.

 - The Configure Checker task page will display a list of all tasks that the checker function can be configured.